westpoint-robotics/os-setup/ubuntu14.md

 #### 10. Firefox Preferences
 - Under Preferences -> Privacy -> History, select "Never remember history".
 - *REASON: With everyone using a common login name, this reduces the likelihood that a person remains logged in to a website in Firefox after closing Firefox.
 This prevents the problem of opening Firefox and navigating to Gmail to find someone else's email account is already logged on.
 The Cadets should be told these computers are not for personal usage and that they should not expect privacy on these computers.
-Logging into personal online accounts is acceptable but they need to be aware of the limits to their privacy.
-These are great discussions to have with someone learning about computers.*
+Logging into personal online accounts is acceptable but they need to be aware of the limits to their privacy.*

 #### 11. Scroll bars on the side of windows
 - Type this in the terminal to get the scroll bars to appear: